emlearn/emlearn/docs/feature_extraction.rst

 A spectrogram decomposes a time-series into both time and frequency, creating a 2d image-like representation.
-Spectrograms are commonly used with a wide range of input data, such as: sound, accelerometer, Electrocardiogram (ECG), seismology, et.c.
+Spectrograms are commonly used with a wide range of input data, such as: sound, accelerometer, Electrocardiogram (ECG), seismology, etc.

 It is most commonly done by applying the FFT to overlapped consecutive time windows.
 This technique is called Short-Time Fourier Transform (STFT).